SynchroLabs/synchro-redis/README.md

 ultimate goal.

 ##Sending RESP commands
-To generate a redis-compatible command (such as PUT), simply call encode_redis with a Javascript array:
+To generate a redis-compatible command (such as SET), simply call encode_redis with a Javascript array:

 ```Javascript